 And now what?

 At this point, using the interactive Python shell starts to work against us.
-Chances are you’ve been fiddling a lot to get things working, mainly because of indentation issues.
+Chances are you’ve been fiddling a lot to get this first Python program working, mainly because of indentation issues.
 Luckily, we can also store our Python programs in files, as you’ll learn in the next section: creating Python programs.
 But before we do so, we’ll first dive into Python comments.

 For now: congratulations.
 If you followed along, you should have a basic understanding of programming with Python.
+You created your first Python program!
 I recommend you to keep experimenting inside the REPL.
 You may need to re-read some or all of the sections.
 That’s OK and perfectly normal.

 The most important piece of advice I’d like to give at this point is that you don’t learn programming by reading alone, just like you don’t become a doctor just by reading.
 You’ll have to get your hands dirty and practice.